-Emily is a videogame designer exploring Armenian diasporic memory, identity, and speculative futures through immersive virtual environments.
-She works across architectural visualisation, cinematic, and interactive media, specialising in world-building, spatial storytelling and real-time artistry.
+Emily is a solo game developer exploring Armenian diasporic memory, identity and speculative futures through immersive virtual environments.
+She works across cinematic and interactive media, specialising in world-building, spatial storytelling and real-time artistry.
 With an MArch in Cinematic and Videogame Architecture and a BSc (Hons) in Architecture, she integrates spatial design principles with emerging GenAI-driven workflows to create interactive experiences grounded in authentic cultural and historical representation.

-Echoes of Home is expected to be launched early 2027 at Steam.
+Echoes of Home is expected to be launched in 2027 on Steam.

 Show reel of Echoes of Home.